Azure/MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/experimental/README.md

 - Download the sample notebooks from [GitHub](https://github.com/Azure/MachineLearningNotebooks) as zip and extract the contents to a local directory.
 The automated ML sample notebooks are in the "automated-machine-learning" folder.

 ### 3. Setup a new conda environment
-The **automl_setup** script creates a new conda environment, installs the necessary packages, configures the widget and starts a jupyter notebook.
+The **automl_setup_thin_client** script creates a new conda environment, installs the necessary packages, configures the widget and starts a jupyter notebook.
 It takes the conda environment name as an optional parameter.
-The default conda environment name is azure_automl.
+The default conda environment name is azure_automl_experimental.
 The exact command depends on the operating system.
 See the specific sections below for Windows, Mac and Linux.
 It can take about 10 minutes to execute.

 Packages installed by the **automl_setup** script:
     <ul><li>python</li><li>nb_conda</li><li>matplotlib</li><li>numpy</li><li>cython</li><li>urllib3</li><li>pandas</li><li>azureml-sdk</li><li>azureml-widgets</li><li>pandas-ml</li></ul>

-For more details refer to the [automl_env.yml](./automl_env.yml)
+For more details refer to the [automl_env_thin_client.yml](./automl_env_thin_client.yml)
 ## Windows
 Start an **Anaconda Prompt** window, cd to the **how-to-use-azureml/automated-machine-learning/experimental** folder where the sample notebooks were extracted and then run:
 ```
-automl_setup
+automl_setup_thin_client
 ```
 ## Mac
 Install "Command line developer tools" if it is not already installed (you can use the command: `xcode-select --install`).